1. How do I connect to the terminals?

 another: The OWI, which is the most heavily coated and damped of the group.

-dB/W/M and flattest response of the bunch as well.
-The OWII, is the same tweeter as the OWI but with a lighter
+response of the bunch as well.
+The OWII, is the same tweeter as the OWI but

 but also begins to roll off a little higher in frequency than the OWI.
 Next is